Christina Storm: Personal life

 Storm was born on 1 April 1974 in Pretoria, South Africa.
-When she was young, her parents separated and her father moved to overseas.
+When she was young, her parents separated and her father moved overseas.
 Then her mother, who was a gypsy, remarried.
-Therefore, she had a tourist-like life where she attended nine different schools for education.
+Therefore, she had a tourist-like life where she attended nine different schools for her education.

 She was in a relationship with former Springbok rugby player James Small for ten years, with whom she has one child, Ruby Cina Small.
 However, they had constant break-ups.
 On 10 July 2019, Small died in hospital at the age of 50, after suffering a heart attack while having drinks at The Harem, a strip club in Johannesburg.
 Club co-owner, Jerome Saffi, confirmed that Small had collapsed while having drinks at the bar.
 An autopsy revealed the cause of death as ischemic heart disease, and the police investigation into the circumstances surrounding his death revealed no suspicious circumstances.
 After seven months of dating, she married Paul Nel and the wedding ceremony took place on the 9 of October 2013.
 The couple have two children: Eve and Vincent.
 Paul is the owner of three businesses: Café Mexicho, Showco and Presentech.

 In late 2020, she suffered from depression and anxiety and was later taken to a rehabilitation program.